sumanmukherjee03/practice-and-katas/k8s/CKA/ingress.README.md

   - Traefik
   - Istio

-Nginx and GCP loadbalancer is maintained by the kubernetes team.
+Nginx and GCP loadbalancer are the only ones in the list that are maintained by the kubernetes team.